 Of the two cameras under consideration, the Olympus E-M1X features a Four Thirds sensor and the Nikon 1 V2 an one-inch sensor.
 The sensor area in the V2 is 48 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.0 and 2.7.
 The sensor in the E-M1X has a native 4:3 aspect ratio, while the one in the V2 offers a 3:2 aspect.

 With 20.2MP, the E-M1X offers a higher resolution than the V2 (14.2MP), but the E-M1X nevertheless has larger individual pixels (pixel pitch of 3.34μm versus 2.86μm for the V2) due to its larger sensor.
-Moreover, the E-M1X is a somewhat more recent model (by 6 years and 3 months) than the V2, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Moreover, the E-M1X is a much more recent model (by 6 years and 3 months) than the V2, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the E-M1X has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.